ekernf01/freezr/README.md

 #### Other reproducibility tools

 *I recently found out about [`recordr`](https://github.com/NCEAS/recordr), which is very similar to `freezr`.
 I haven't tried `recordr` yet, but I know it is quite sophisticated and has some great interactive features.
-As far as I can see, the only functionality unique to `freezr` is the "inventory" system, which helps pass data between scripts.
-The inventory is very handy for the single cell RNA-seq projects that I work on.*
+As far as I can see, the only functionality unique to `freezr` is the "inventory" system, which helps pass data between scripts.*
 Here are some other tools relating to reproducible research in R. These solve problems that overlap with the domain of `freezr`, but none has the same purpose or functionality.

 - To deal with statistical issues such as the ["Garden of forking paths"](http://www.stat.columbia.edu/~gelman/research/unpublished/p_hacking.pdf), there's [`revisit`](https://github.com/matloff/revisit).